 Dr. Annex has a long-standing clinical and research interest in peripheral arterial disease (PAD).
-In addition, Annex's research include understanding the impact of diabetes has among the major risk factors for PAD; the genetics of PAD; links between PAD and coronary artery disease; and novel PAD treatments including gene and cell therapy.
+In addition, he researches: diabetes as a major risk factors for PAD, the genetics of PAD, links between PAD and coronary artery disease and novel PAD treatments, including gene and cell therapy.
 He has performed and led numerous studies on angiogenesis (the growth of new blood vessels) and gene therapy to treat several diseases, including PAD.
-Dr. Annex brings a number of pre-clinical and clinical studies on PAD and angiogenesis, which are funded by the National Institutes of Health (NIH) as well as the American Diabetes Association.
-He has served on several national programs in PAD.
-He serves as the Chair on the NIH Study Section on Clinical and Integrative Cardiovascular Sciences.
+Dr. Annex brings a number of pre-clinical and clinical studies on PAD and angiogenesis, which are funded by the National Institutes of Health (NIH) and the American Diabetes Association.
+He has served on several national programs in PAD, and he currently serves as the chair on the NIH Study Section on Clinical and Integrative Cardiovascular Sciences.